Click a button below to find out more.

 Training Product Development

-Following Automotive IRC approval of our key findings from consultation, we have developed draft training products for this project.
+Following Automotive IRC approval of our key findings from consultation, we developed draft training products for this project.

 The next step is to develop a Case for Endorsement for changes to the Training Package, which is to be provided to the IRC for approval and submitted to the AISC later this year.